-Can the score of a country in the 2013 Corruption Perceptions Index be compared with the previous year?
+Can the score of a country in the Corruption Perceptions Index 2015 be compared with the previous year?

 Yes.
-As part of the update to the methodology used to calculate the CPI in 2012 we established the new scale of 0-100.
+As part of the update to the methodology used to calculate the CPI in 2012, we established the new scale of 0-100.
 Using this scale we can compare CPI scores from one year to the next.
-Because of the update in the methodology last year, however, CPI scores before 2012 are not comparable over time.
+Because of the update in the methodology, however, CPI scores before 2012 are not comparable over time.

-For a more detailed description of last year's change in methodology, please see Corruption Perceptions Index - An updated Methodology for 2012.
+For a more detailed description of the change in methodology in 2012, please see Corruption Perceptions Index - An updated Methodology for 2012.